Pallavsaikia/crud-csv-nodejs/readme.md

 ```
 The first  parameter is the name of the table and also the file that stores the data

-> Note: Currently only supports boolean , string and number
+> Note: Currently only supports boolean , string , date and number

 The scehma processes the document fields into appropriate type when fetched.